Why is there a specific diet for female athletes?

 - Stabilize your energy

-- Maintaining your health in the long term
+- Preserving your health in the long term

 Because we're not "too sensitive," just not listened to enough.
-Eating according to your body means (finally) taking care of it.
+Eating according to your body is (finally) taking care of it.

 Many thanks to Giada Affaticati for the content.